Rong830/UMAP_split_for_VS/README.md

 ## Acknowledgments

-Parts of this project are developed based on the GEM model from the [PaddleHelix repository](https://github.com/PaddlePaddle/PaddleHelix/tree/dev/apps/pretrained_compound/ChemRL/GEM).
-We appreciate the PaddleHelix team's work and their contributions to the community.
+Parts of this project are developed based on the GEM [^3] model from the [PaddleHelix repository](https://github.com/PaddlePaddle/PaddleHelix/tree/dev/apps/pretrained_compound/ChemRL/GEM) and the Transformer-CNN [^4] model from the [transformer-cnn repository](https://github.com/bigchem/transformer-cnn).
+We appreciate the PaddleHelix [@PaddlePaddle](https://www.github.com/PaddlePaddle) and [@bigchem](https://www.github.com/bigchem) teams' work and their contributions to the community.

+[^3]: Fang, X., Liu, L., Lei, J. et al. Geometry-enhanced molecular representation learning for property prediction.
+Nat Mach Intell 4, 127–134 (2022). [https://doi.org/10.1038/s42256-021-00438-4](https://doi.org/10.1038/s42256-021-00438-4).

+[^4]: Karpov, Pavel, et al. “Transformer-CNN: Swiss Knife for QSAR Modeling and Interpretation.”
+Journal of Cheminformatics, vol. 12, no. 1, Mar.
+2020.
+Crossref, [ttps://doi.org/10.1186/s13321-020-00423-w](ttps://doi.org/10.1186/s13321-020-00423-w).

 ## Citation
 If you use the code or data in this package, please cite: